 Berkshire Cycle Touring

-This scenic self-guided week-long tour of the popular Berkshires in western Massachusetts takes you into neighboring Connecticut, Vermont and New York State.
-These routes begin from the Windflower Inn in Great Barrington, MA and two nights at the Maple Terrace Motel in Williamstown, MA.
-Daily Ride options are 30-45 miles, with a nice mixture of a few flat roads, rolling hills and some long steady climbs, designed for upper intermediate to advanced cyclists.
+This scenic self-guided week-long tour of the popular Berkshires in western Massachusetts takes you into neighboring Connecticut, Vermont, and New York State.
+These routes begin from the Windflower Inn in Great Barrington, MA, and two nights at the Maple Terrace Motel in Williamstown, MA.
+Daily Ride options are 30-45 miles, with a nice mixture of flat roads, rolling hills, and some long steady climbs, designed for upper intermediate to advanced cyclists.

-Umpachenee Falls Ride: This classic Berkshire ride starts out with some easy cycling along the flat flood plain of the Housatonic River through Sheffield farmland to Umpachenee Falls.
+Umpachenee Falls Ride: This classic Berkshire ride starts with some easy cycling along the flat floodplain of the Housatonic River through Sheffield farmland to Umpachenee Falls.
 The return includes an exhilarating downhill ride back to the Housatonic River before returning to Sheffield, where you may want to stop by the oldest covered bridge in Massachusetts.
 This ride is approximately 35 miles.

 We recommend dinner at the Old Mill Restaurant in nearby South Egremont.
 While in the area, see what’s happening at the Mahaiwe Theater Performing Arts Center in downtown Great Barrington.
 View Ride.

-Twin Lakes: This beautiful 46 mile ride take us past Twin Lakes and continues to Falls Village, Connecticut.
+Twin Lakes: This beautiful 46-mile ride takes us past Twin Lakes and continues to Falls Village, Connecticut.
 The entire route is on quiet back roads and is relatively gentle, with just a couple of short climbs.
 On the return, stop to visit Bartholomew’s Cobble, an unusual limestone formation with plants and ferns that are generally found several hundred miles north of this area.
 View Ride

 Distance: 40 mi, Max Grade: 10.0 %, Elevation: Gain and descent,3400 ft